rlan/csv2ical/development.md

 make upgrade
 ```

-To test with a specific version of Python, use the `UV_PYTHON` environment variable.
+To test with a specific version of Python, use the [`UV_PYTHON`](https://docs.astral.sh/uv/configuration/environment/#uv_python) environment variable.
 For example,

 ```sh
 UV_PYTHON=3.8 make
 ```

-will use Python 3.8.
+will install and use Python 3.8.